Jboghaert/proj-goto-1/README.md

 ## 1. Input parameters:
 Upon launching GOTO-1, the final arrival point B needs te be defined.
 In particular, two parameters have to be passed by the terminal, respectively defining the final lane and a point (distance) within that lane the Duckiebot should be in upon arrival:
 - `goal_input`: of type `tag_id`, this defines the final lane of the arrival point / the final lane the DB should be in upon Shutdown by specifying the AT id that is encountered at the end of that lane,
-- `goal_distance`: of type `int`, this specifies the distance between the last intersection the DB passes and the arrival point B,
+- `goal_distance`: of type `int`, this specifies the distance between the last intersection the DB passes and the arrival point B.

 All other values that can be passed from the terminal are tuning values to finetune the DB behaviour during `indefinite_navigation`.
 Default values for these parameters are defined in the `proj_goto_1.launch` [file](https://github.com/duckietown-ethz/proj-goto-1/blob/master/packages/my_package/launch/proj_goto_1.launch) of GOTO-1.

+Another necessary input that should be included - and be linked to your Duckietown configuration - is the Dijkstra graph representation of your Duckietown as well as a graph/mapping of the possible turn commands between nodes (AT's).
+An explanation is given [here] (**TODO!!**).
+See also the path_planning_class to see the implementation of this graph.

 ## 2. global_localization_node:
 This node **localizes** the duckiebot and uses an external path planning class to generate the **shortest path** to get from the localized point to a given destination point.
 It is the main code of GOTO-1 and passes the desired turn commands per intersection, as well as the stop command upon arrival.
 The driving input of this code are the intersection AT's, serving as nodes for the Dijkstra graph within the `path_planning_class` outlined next.

 **Note:**
-The code itself explains in- and output arguments, as well as additional, more detailed information on the exact approach and reasoning behind the code.
+- The code itself explains in- and output arguments, as well as additional, more detailed information on the exact approach and reasoning behind the code.
+- The code currently features a switch `self.se_switch` that is *false* by default, in order to change between two state estimators (i.e. the state_estimation_node as explained next or a simple feedforward timer that calculates the time between last intersection and arrival point based on the current velocity parameters).
+The value of this switch can be changed dynamically upon running the node or during run-time from the terminal.

 ## 3. path_planning_class:
 This class is imported by `localization_node` and calculates the **shortest path** (SP) given an input and output node within the predefined DT map.
 The predefined DT map is hardcoded in this class, and should be adapted to the actual Duckietown you want to use.